Robolor/Robolor/README.md

 - 👋 Hi, I’m @Robolor
 - 👀 I’m interested in learning more mid and high level coding skills
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on nothing crazy, I would be down to be invited to learn/work on small projects as a background person almost intern style
+- 💞️ I’m looking to collaborate on more basic projects, I would be excited to be invited to learn/work on small projects as I learn more about working with a team.
-- 📫 How to reach me Email me @ robolor.official@gmail.com
+- 📫 How to reach me: Email me @ robolor.official@gmail.com

 <!---
 Robolor/Robolor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.